Dominic-Emond/epic-soen341projectF2023/README.md

 ## Description of the Project

 The Electronic Property InterChange (EPIC) is a Python-based alternative multiple listing service built on the Django web framework for alternative brokers.
+Overall, EPIC is a digital platform created with the intention of buying, selling and renting of real estate properties.
+EPIC has one goal: offer large variety of features in the goal of smoothing the entire real estate transaction process.
+This means combining convenience and efficiency and delivering to all users.
+This service targets 4 primary users: Homebuyers, Property renters, real-state brokers and system administator(s).
+Why choose EPIC?
+Homebuyers & property renters will have the ability to search for properties, save their favorites, serach for brokers and visit properties of interest.
+Additionally, Homebuyers will have the option of using a Mortgage Calculator serving as a secure tool to confidently adventure the housing market.
+Next off, real-state brokers will be able to conveiniently submit offers & request visits on behalf of their clients, independently match properties to clients on the EPIC platform and more!
+Lastly, system adminastrator(s) will have the functionalities necessary to manage brokers on the listing service.

 ###  Project Approach and Technology
 #### Back end